 The following table describes the available functions.

 Student roles can change throughout the collaboration session.
-Those who are currently set to passive, but would like active rights can signal the session administrator by clicking the hand icon.
-The session administrator can then make that user active.
+Those who are currently set to passive, but would like active rights can signal the session moderator by clicking the hand icon.
+The moderator can then make that user active.

 Be aware that for any browser supporting pop-up window blocking, it must be disabled or your institution's website made a trusted site for the collaboration tool to work properly.